bassrehab/bassrehab.github.io/_posts/2025-10-11-building-safer-ai-industry-response-practical-solutions.md

 ## Acknowledgments

 This series draws on collaborative research between OpenAI, Apollo Research, Anthropic, Google DeepMind, and independent safety organizations.
-The transparent publication of detailed findings—including failure modes and limitations—represents crucial progress toward responsible AI development.
+The transparent publication of detailed findings-including failure modes and limitations-represents crucial progress toward responsible AI development.

 Special thanks to the researchers whose work made this series possible, and to the AI safety community for ongoing efforts to understand and address these challenges.